jackyhaoranxu/twml_final/README.md

 2. Train and test data must have the same class label set.

-3. If input N is large (similar to that of IEMOCAP), must set dilation_size to 10 manually -- this is specified in the original code, so we're passing that on.
+3. If input x.shape[0] is large (similar to that of IEMOCAP), must set dilation_size to 10 manually -- this is specified in the original code, so we're passing that on.

 4. The results save path is defaulted to ./Results